Vambheim/Webutvikling-Prosjekt/README.md

 # /'REC.A.P.I'/ a recipe web-application

+This application has been developed as a project assignment in the subject INFT2002 (Web development) at NTNU. /'REC.A.P.I'/ offers a variety of functionality in order to make your coocking-life easier.
+We can offer av variety of different recipes with something for everyone.
+You can use our filter and search functions in order to get exactly what you want.
+The application also provides the posibility to both add and edit the recipes, as well ass creating your own shopping list with all the ingredients you need from your selected recipe.
+In addition the application also gives you the opportunity to create a user and log in.
+Note that the security is taken care of, and the passwords are stored as a hashed value.

 ## Setup database connections

 You need to create two configuration files that will contain the database connection details.
 These